mesosphere/csilvm/README.md

 $ ./csilvm --help
 Usage of ./csilvm:
   -default-fs string
     	The default filesystem to format new volumes with (default "xfs") -default-volume-size uint
     	The default volume size in bytes (default 10737418240) -devices string
-      A comma-seperated list of devices in the volume group -node-id string
+    	A comma-seperated list of devices in the volume group -lockfile string
+    	The path to the lock file used to prevent concurrent lvm invocation by multiple csilvm instances -node-id string
     	The node ID reported via the CSI Node gRPC service -probe-module value
     	Probe checks that the kernel module is loaded -remove-volume-group
     	If set, the volume group will be removed when ProbeNode is called.
   -request-limit int
     	Limits backlog of pending requests. (default 10) -statsd-format string
     	The statsd format to use (one of: classic, datadog) (default "datadog") -statsd-max-udp-size int
     	The size to buffer before transmitting a statsd UDP packet (default 1432) -statsd-udp-host-env-var string
     	The name of the environment variable containing the host where a statsd service is listening for stats over UDP -statsd-udp-port-env-var string
     	The name of the environment variable containing the port where a statsd service is listening for stats over UDP -tag value
     	Value to tag the volume group with (can be given multiple times) -unix-addr string
     	The path to the listening unix socket file -unix-addr-env string
     	An optional environment variable from which to read the unix-addr -volume-group string
     	The name of the volume group to manage
 ```